5T33Z0/OC-Little-Translated/Content/03_USB_Fixes/README.md

 ## Overview
 Comprehensive guide for resolving USB issues in macOS/Hackintosh systems, including port mapping, compatibility fixes, and troubleshooting.

+> [!IMPORTANT]
+>
+> The XhciPortLimit Quirk is currently (OC v 1.0.7) not working in macOS Tahoe so you best use an older vesion of macOS for mapping USB Ports.

 ## Contents

 1. [**Technical Background**](/Content/03_USB_Fixes/01_technical_background.md)